-We feel it important, for both physical and social reasons, that all students participate in compulsory Games every week in an activity of their choice.
-We encourage students with a talent for one of the school's major sports to opt for that sport so that the individual can continue to make progress, but also to contribute to the maintenance of the high standards of our representative teams.
+For both physical and social benefits it is felt important that all pupils participate in regular Games lessons, in an activity of their choice.
+Pupils with a talent for one of the school's major sports are actively encouraged to opt for that sport so that the individual can continue to make progress, but also to contribute to the maintenance of the high standards of our representative teams.

-Rugby: The senior section of rugby at Kirkham has three teams, a 1st XV, 2nd XV and U16 XV.
-The aim is to provide the opportunity for all senior students to play rugby at an appropriate level if they choose to play.
+The senior section of rugby at KGS has four teams, a 1st XV, Head's 1st XV, 2nd XV and U16 XV.
+The aim is to provide the opportunity for all senior pupils to play rugby at an appropriate level if they choose to play.
 The senior teams play each Saturday and occasionally on Wednesday afternoons.
-Our fixture list is constantly expanding and we travel across the country to play tough, prestigious matches to test our abilities.
+The fixture list is constantly expanding and teams travel across the country to play tough, prestigious matches to test their abilities.
 The school continues to produce many excellent 1st XVs, Schools' Internationals, North of England and County players.
-The school also runs a rigorous Sevens Programme with teams taking part in many regional and national competitions.
+The school also runs a rigorous Sevens programme with teams taking part in many regional and national competitions.

 BOYS AND GIRLS

 The school runs very successful swimming teams up to and including senior level for boys and girls.
 Senior swimmers are most welcome given the positive influence they exert over younger swimmers, and the considerable input they make in their own right.
 The school swims competitively against many other HMC schools throughout the school year.

 The school competes in the Blackpool, Fylde & Wyre Championships as well as the North West schools event at St Mary's Hall, and the Sedbergh Invitational.
 It also competes in the National Schools Biathlon Championships and the ESAA National Cross-Country event.

 Pupils represent the school through the Independent Schools Golf Association and competitions include the Independent Schools' Matchplay Tournament and the ISGA Northern Schools' Cup.